Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Application to the Study of College Admissions

 We compare the colleges' expected payoffs achieved by three methods: CDM, simple cutoff strategy, and greedy action.
 The latter two methods are described in Section \ref{sec:agentbetteroff}.
+We implement the CDM by Algorithm \ref{alg:decentralizedcdm}.
 The training data are simulated from colleges’ random proposing, where colleges admit random numbers of students according to their latent utilities.
-We train $20$ times under each of the students' preference structures.
-This training data simulates admissions over $20$ years.
+The training data consists of $20$ draws of random proposals under each of the students' preference structures.
+In total, the sample size $T=200$.
 The testing data draws a random state from $\{s_1,\ldots,s_{10}\}$, which gives the corresponding student preferences.
-The CDM procedure estimates the acceptance probability using Eq.~(\ref{eqn:estpiisvj}).
 Figure \ref{fig:eg4_1} reports the averaged payoffs of three colleges $P_1,P_6$ and $P_{16}$ over $500$ data replications.
 Here colleges $P_1,P_6$ and $P_{16}$ belong to the three different tiers, respectively.
-In Figure \ref{fig:eg4_1}(a1) and (a2), all colleges other than $P_1$ use the CDM with mean calibration, and $P_1$ uses one of the three methods.
-The same setup applies to Figure \ref{fig:eg4_1}(b1) and (b2) and Figure \ref{fig:eg4_1}(c1) and (c2).
-It is seen that the CDM gives the largest average payoffs for all of $P_1,P_6$ and $P_{16}$.
-CDM performs particularly well for tier 2 and tier 3 colleges compared to the simple cutoff strategy.
-Moreover, CDM outperforms the greedy action, especially for tier 1 and 2 colleges.
-The reason is that greedy action does not calibrate the state which results in enrolling too many students.
+In Figure \ref{fig:eg4_1}(a1)---(a2), all colleges other than $P_1$ use the CDM with mean calibration, while $P_1$ uses one of the three methods.
+The same setup applies to Figure \ref{fig:eg4_1}(b1)---(b2) and Figure \ref{fig:eg4_1}(c1)---(c2).
+It is seen that the CDM gives the largest payoffs for $P_1,P_6$ and $P_{16}$.
+The CDM performs particularly well for tier 2 and tier 3 colleges compared to the simple cutoff strategy.
+Moreover, the CDM outperforms the greedy action, especially for tier 1 and 2 colleges.
+The reason is that the greedy action does not calibrate the state and enrolls too many students.